Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 Champlain and the other fur trade administrators said he was a ne'er do well and the celibate Jesuits called him a lecher.
 But he helped us make contact with independent fur traders who were beyond the control of the colonial government.
 That worked for us, because not only were they the guys that gave us the best prices for our furs, they also came out to pick them up!

 This was because more money could be made trading furs than by farming, so the more adventurous young European settlers traveled to the interior of the country to take back beaver pelts themselves.

-When the French governor found out he got his undies in a knot.
-He was furious that his authority had been compromised and not only confiscated their furs, but also gave them a heavy fine.
+When the French governor found out, he got his undies in a knot.
+He was furious that his authority had been compromised and not only confiscated the trader's furs, but also gave them a heavy fine.